uinix-js/uinix-theme/readme.md

 }
 ```

-Providers should resolve this into:
+providers should resolve this into:

 ```js
 const resolvedStyle = {